dnschnur/piday.github.com/travel/index.md

   <img src="/images/maps/food-map.jpg">
 </a>

 One place not to miss is [Morano Gelato](http://www.moranogelatohanover.com){:target="_blank"}.
-This the bride and groom's favorite place in the Upper Valley.
+This is the bride and groom's favorite place in the Upper Valley.
 Touted as [the best gelato in America](http://www.forbes.com/sites/larryolmsted/2011/07/05/the-best-gelato-in-america/){:target="_blank"}, Morano Gelato prepares their gelato and sorbets fresh daily using seasonal, local ingredients whenever possible.
 Fun fact: the groom's favorite flavor is dark chocolate and the bride's favorite is Nutella.

 ### Explore the Upper Valley ###